-Dimson, Marsh, and Staunton (DMS) studied the realized equity returns and equity premia relative to bonds for 21 countries (including the United States) from 1900 to the end of 2020.^{4,5} These authors report the following realized equity risk premia relative to the total return on long-term government bonds (returns for the three geographic regions are expressed in U.S. Dollars, from a global investor perspective), as illustrated in Exhibit 3A.1.
+Dimson, Marsh, and Staunton (DMS) studied the realized equity returns and equity premia relative to bonds for 21 countries (including the United States) from 1900 to the end of 2021.^{4,5} In the 2022 edition of their annual study, DMS have expanded the equity risk premia coverage to an additional 14 markets, but for which data is only available starting in 1950s or later.6 These authors report the following realized equity risk premia relative to the total return on long-term government bonds for a selection of countries and regions (returns for the three geographic regions are expressed in U.S. Dollars, from a global investor perspective), as illustrated in Exhibit 3A.1.

-The ERPs for the 16 countries are calculated annually as of December 31 of each year.
-As of the date of publication (summer 2021), the most recent update was December 31, 2020.
+1 The ERPs for the 16 countries are calculated annually as of December 31 of each year.
+As of the date of publication, the most recent update was December 31, 2021.